Dans-labs/formats/docs/fileFormats/csv.md

 However, other characters such as the semicolon are also frequently used, especially in regions where they are the default separator character.

-??? explanation "Complications with the comma"
+??? caution "Complications with the comma"
     A region-independent choice of separator character is the *tab*, and CSV files that use it are often given the extension [.tsv](../extensions/tsv.md).